 This is another assumption that makes sense on face value: if you charge more for your car, you’ll earn more each month.

-Anne’s car busts this myth: she charges just $5 an hour or $20 a day plus 33 cents per kilometre.
+This has definitely been the case for Anne’s car, which costs just $5 an hour or $20 a day plus 33 cents per kilometre.

 “It’s an old car, it’s a bit beaten up and it doesn’t have any mod cons, but it still goes well and it’s a nice car to drive around the city.
 I think I would feel a bit fraudulent charging too much.
 I’m happy to charge $5 an hour; that seems reasonable for what Borrowers are getting.
 If they don’t feel like they’ve shelled out too much, I hope they’ll be forgiving of its quirks,” she said.